My e-bike has been seized by police – what happens next?

 2) Is your bike classed as an EAPC or a motor vehicle?

-A legal road-going e-bike is an EAPC: it has pedals, the motor is rated at 250W, and assistance cuts out at 15.5 mph (25 km/h).
+An EAPC (Electric Assist Pedal Cycle) must have pedals and a motor no bigger 250W which cuts out at 15.5 mph (25 km/h).
 EAPCs don’t need registration, tax or insurance.
 If it’s de-restricted, over-powered, or throttle-only without DVSA vehicle-approval, it’s a motor vehicle in law.
-That’s what many headlines call an “illegal e-bike”.
+That’s what many headlines refer to as an “illegal e-bike”.

 ▶️ Find out how to make a full-throttle e-bike legal in the UK